ravecrocker/LoE-PrivateServer/README.md

 - setPeer : If there's only 1 client, select him for the other commands.
 If there's more than 1, use "setPeer IP port".
 - setPeer IP port : Select the client at this IP and port.
 The other commands will act on the selected client.
 - disconnect : Kick the player with the message "Connection closed by the server admin".
 Does not ban.
-- load scene : Loads a scene (PonyVille, Cloudsdale, ...) and teleport to it's spawn.
+- load scene : Loads a scene (PonyVille, Cloudsdale, ...) and teleport to its spawn.
 See the list of scenes below.
 - getPos : Get the position (x, y, z) of the player.
 Often used with "move x y z".
 - getRot : Get the rotation (x, y, z, w) of the player.
 - move x y z : Instantly teleport the player to the given position.
 Not a spell.
 You just move.